VOICES UNITED

 Men: dark trousers, necktie and jacket (preferably black) and white dress shirt OR black tuxedo with white shirt and black bow tie; black shoes and socks.

 Women: long black skirt and black long-sleeve dressy blouse OR long black dress with long sleeves; black hose and black shoes.
-Simple earrings are acceptable, no dangling or large hoops; no necklaces, bracelets, or brooches.
+Simple earrings are acceptable, no dangling or large hoops; no bracelets or brooches.
+Pearl necklaces are acceptable.

 Each singer will also need a black performance folder.
 Masks (if preferred) must be black.